-With regard to the scientific research, Richard expects that it will produce “real numbers” that will determine whether or not the whale population is diminishing.
+With regard to the scientific research, he expects that it will produce “real numbers” that will determine whether or not the whale population is diminishing.
 Ultimately, he hopes that the area will be declared a sanctuary for the whales.

 Hitting his stride

 Richard’s incredible contributions in the Arctic and on both Poles have earned him a number of honours, including: the 1989 UNESCO Fair Play Award; 1989 and 1996 Russian Order of Friendship of Nations; 1992 Canadian Confederation Medal; 1993 Russian Medal for Personal Courage; and both the 1994 and 1996 Canadian Meritorious Service Medal, which made him the only person to be awarded the medal more than once.

 Between those impressive distinctions, and his large collection of athletic hardware, Richard is one well-decorated Canadian.
 But his focus is simpler, and more humble, than racking up medals.
 As far as expeditions go, next up is a trek to the South Pole in November 2011.
 He will lead four clients on a 35-day ski to the Pole and a 14-day kite ski back.
 As for Weber Arctic and Arctic Watch, his goals are to protect the whales, to safeguard Canada’s Arctic wilderness and to stay cold.

 These things go hand in hand.
 And they couldn’t be in more capable ones.